-Both federal and state funding opportunities listed in the Sustainable Toolkit can assist with the planning process for stormwater management and runoff reduction.
+opportunities listed in Appendix D of the Technical Appendix can assist with the planning process for stormwater management and runoff reduction.
 The EPA's Sewer Overflow and Stormwater Reuse Municipal Grants are specifically aimed at communities that struggle with irregular flooding and water quality issues.
 Any efforts to plan, research, or implement clean water strategies are included in grant eligibility.
 UIPA can request funds through a state-intended use form or qualify independently for the state's Water Quality Assistance Program or Conservation Innovation Grants.